corcorana/restingIAF/iaf_manu.md

 To the best of our knowledge, no other automated technique provides the functionality to simultaneously compute both of these IAF indices.

 ## Estimation of simulated IAFs
-Our preliminary set of simulation analyses indicated that the SGF technique approached an optimal level of performance when 2 min synthetic signals featured at least 24 s of alpha-band oscillations (SNR = 0.20).
+Our preliminary set of simulation analyses indicated that the SGF technique approached an optimal level of performance when 2 min synthetic signals featured at least 36 s of alpha-band oscillations (SNR = 0.30).
 Indeed, the peak detection routine performed reasonably well when signals contained as little as 12 s of alpha-band activity, with fewer than 6% of simulated alpha components going undetected or being erroneously estimated by more than one frequency bin.

 Interestingly, our analysis shows that less sophisticated approaches to peak estimation (namely, automated detection of local maxima) can result in substantial error at comparably low levels of SNR.
-It is likely that many of these inaccurate estimates were attributable to spurious local maxima within noisy fluctuations in background spectral activity.
+It is likely that many of these inaccurate estimates derived from spurious local maxima occuring due to fluctuations in background spectral activity.
+Indeed, the LM method's high propensity towards under-estimation of the PAF in low SNR conditions supports this interpretation, since the inverse power-law (which is not generally taken into account by LM detection methods) increases the likelihood of spurious local maxima at lower frequencies within the search window.
 Such artifacts are undesirable not only for the obvious reason that they introduce additional noise into IAF-related analyses, but also insofar as these errors diminish confidence in the reliability of the automated analysis method (after all, such errors would presumably have been avoided had spectral data been subjected instead to visual inspection).
 Indeed, we consider it preferable that an automated peak detection routine should reject spectra showing inconclusive evidence of any concerted alpha-band activity, rather than generating highly deviant estimates of the underlying (albeit weak) signal.
 It is a strength of the SGF technique, then, that it applies more stringent criteria in the evaluation of peak candidates -- criteria which we believe constitute a good approximation to the traditional method of (visual) PAF evaluation formulated in Section 1.1.

 In addition to demonstrating that the SGF technique performs consistently well in low-to-moderate SNR conditions, our analysis also confirmed that the application of this smoothing procedure did not cause excessive distortion of PAF estimates.
-Furthermore, our analysis highlighted that discrete Fourier analysis methods such as Welch's modified periodogram approach to PSD estimation may lead to artifactual split-peaks, and that such cases can be corrected by means of a smoothing procedure.
+Furthermore, our analysis highlighted that discrete Fourier analysis methods such as Welch's modified periodogram approach to PSD estimation might precipitate artifactual split-peaks, and that such cases can be ameliorated by means of a smoothing procedure.
 Consequently, this preliminary set of simulation data stands as a basic proof of concept that the SGF method is capable of (1) extracting a high proportion of underlying peak frequencies without introducing systematic bias, and (2) improving upon existing techniques of peak resolution and estimation, thus helping to maximise the number of IAF estimates that can be extracted from a given dataset.
 We acknowledge however that the estimation of sharply defined, single frequency alpha components may well be unrepresentative of genuine electrophysiological data in many contexts.
 While it is encouraging then that the SGF technique performed well when applied in these reasonably favourable conditions, it was necessary to demonstrate its capabilities when confronted with more complex, ecologically valid simulation data.

-The multi-channel simulations were designed to be more faithful to empirical resting-state EEG data, in as much as they were comprised of both a range of alpha components [thus emulating the multiple alpha generators supposed to underlie the dominant rhythm; @basar1997; @basar2012; @klimesch1999; @wiener1961], and a variety of nonidentical time series in which the target signal was embedded.
+The multi-channel simulations were designed to be more faithful to empirical resting-state EEG data, in as much as each target signal comprised a range of alpha components [thus emulating the multiple alpha generators supposed to underlie the dominant rhythm; @basar1997; @basar2012; @klimesch1999; @wiener1961], and was embedded within a variety of nonidentical (but highly correlated) time series.
-These simulations also enabled us to examine the performance characteristics of the SGF routine's CoG estimator, which in the context of Gaussian-distributed alpha components should ideally converge with the PAF.
+These simulations also enabled us to examine the performance characteristics of the SGF routine's CoG estimator, which was expected to closely approximate the PAF in the context of Gaussian-distributed alpha components.
 The critical finding across all simulation conditions was that the SGF technique rendered PAF and CoG estimates that almost always improved upon PAF estimates derived from an automated search for local maxima within averaged channel spectra.
 This finding held irrespective of whether estimator performance deficits were quantified in terms of the average error across simulated datasets, the magnitude of worst (i.e. most deviant) estimate errors, or the percentage of estimates in the dataset that deviated from the ground truth by more than $\pm$ 0.5 Hz [a threshold previously used to evaluate the performance of an alpha peak detection algorithm by @lodder2011].

 Leaving aside the superiority of the SGF estimators over the LM detection routine, one might still raise the concern that its performance falls somewhat short when applied to broadly dispersed alpha component structures.
-Indeed, the RMSE of the PAF estimator in both SNR conditions approaches the 0.5 Hz threshold demarcating substantial estimate deviation, while CoG exceeds this limit in the low SNR condition.
+Indeed, the RMSE of the PAF estimator in both SNR conditions of the single-peak analysis approaches the $\pm$ 0.5 Hz threshold demarcating substantial estimate deviation, while CoG exceeds this limit in the low SNR condition.
-Correspondingly, these simulations returned a much higher proportion of estimates exceeding the 0.5 Hz error threshold (as compared to simulations involving higher $\alpha$ levels), especially in the case of the PAF estimator.
+Correspondingly, these simulations returned a much higher proportion of estimates exceeding the $\pm$ 0.5 Hz error threshold (as compared to simulations involving higher $\alpha$ levels), especially in the case of the PAF estimator.
 It ought to be borne in mind, however, that all simulation analyses were performed using SGF parameters identical to those used in the empirical analysis.
 This is pertinent because it is likely that the filter frame width ($F_w = 11$) was suboptimally narrow for the purpose of smoothing such broad peak structures.
-Indeed, post hoc analysis (not reported) revealed that simply doubling the length of the filter frame can halve the number of simulations that failed to produce PAF estimates, as well as reducing substantial estimate deviation by one third in the moderate SNR condition.
+Indeed, post hoc analysis (not reported) revealed that simply doubling the length of the filter frame can halve the number of simulations that failed to produce PAF estimates, as well as reducing substantial estimate deviation by one third under moderate SNR conditions.
 Corresponding improvements were not realised however in the context of low SNR; thus the recovery of broadly dispersed, relatively weak alpha signals remains technically challenging.

 Of the three IAF estimators examined in these simulation analyses, the CoG was most sensitive to manipulation of the SNR.
 That low SNR simulations should inflict substantial performance decrements is hardly surprising, however, given that the CoG calculation depends upon the spectral characteristics of the entire (individualised) alpha-band interval as manifest across all available channels.
 Not only does low SNR pose nontrivial difficulties in defining the bounds of the alpha interval (thus threatening to introduce noise either by including extraneous data beyond the alpha interval, or conversely by excluding portions of the alpha component from analysis), the relative weakness of the alpha signal means that a higher proportion of background noise contributes to the CoG calculation.
-This scenario may be compounded by the fact that the traditional method of computing CoG estimates applies the individualised alpha-band window to (and thus, averages across) all available channels, not just those that contributed to calculation of alpha interval bandwidth (although note that the average number of channels selected to infer this bandwidth remained high even in the doubly challenging conditions presented by low SNR $\times$ broad component dispersal).
+This scenario may be compounded by the fact that the traditional method of computing CoG estimates applies the individualised alpha-band window to (and thus, averages across) all available channels, not just those that contributed to calculation of alpha interval bandwidth (although note that the average number of channels selected to infer this bandwidth remained high even in the doubly challenging conditions presented by low SNR $\times$ broad component dispersal of the single-peak analysis).
 It could be the case then that the central tendency-like properties of the CoG, which might well have underpinned its strong performance in the moderate SNR simulations (where it was the most resilient of the three estimators against substantial estimate deviation), render it more vulnerable to error when substantive alpha-band activity is relatively sparse.
-It may therefore be a valuable line of future research to investigate whether the performance of the CoG estimator in relatively noisy conditions can be augmented by making the procedure more robust.
+It may therefore be a valuable line of future research to investigate whether the performance of the CoG estimator in relatively noisy conditions can be augmented through the development of more robust methods of calculation.

+Taking the results of the single- and split-peak simulations together, it is tempting to conclude that the PAF estimator outperforms its CoG counterpart in the former scenario, while the opposite holds true in the latter.
+The CoG estimator tended to underestimate its estimand in the single-peak simulations, even under more favourable spectral conditions.
+Indeed, CoG underestimation actually increased as target components become narrower, which seems counterintuitive if narrower peaks are in fact less difficult to accurately resolve and parameterise.
+This apparent underestimation discrepancy may however be an artifact, insofar as we have assumed that the CoG ought to coincide with the PAF.
+Although this would be entirely correct had we analysed the composite alpha signals alone (on account of the Gaussian nature of their structure), it does not follow that this assumption holds after they have been combined with random pink noise distributions.
+Pink noise itself contains a nonuniform distribution of alpha-band components, which our simulation procedure did not take into account.
+As such, our target components were likely to feature some degree of negative skew on account of the relatively higher powered contribution of lower alpha-band frequencies contained within the pink noise signal.
+This of course merely reinforces the point that PAF and CoG estimators summarise different features of the spectral distribution, and therefore need not always converge.

 ## Limitations and future developments
-We aimed to design a straightforward automated routine that calculates reliable PAF and CoG estimates from posterior channel EEG data recorded during short periods of relaxed, eyes-closed wakefulness.
+We aimed to design an accessible, fast, automated routine that calculates reliable PAF and CoG estimates from posterior channel EEG data recorded during short periods of relaxed, eyes-closed wakefulness.
-Although limited in its scope, we believe that the programme could easily be adapted for application across a broader range of empirical contexts (e.g., quantifying spectral peaks in different frequency bands during task-related activity; quantifying peak characteristics across different topographical regions).
+Although limited in its current scope, we believe that the programme could be adapted for application across a broader range of empirical contexts (e.g., quantifying spectral dynamics across various frequency bands during task-related activity; quantifying peak characteristics across different topographical regions).
 It may prove more challenging, however, to accurately resolve estimates of IAF under conditions that are less conducive to the manifestation of a dominant alpha peak (or indeed, in populations that are known to manifest spectral characteristics distinct from those of neurotypical adults).
-Further research would therefore be required to establish the utility of the technique for applications beyond the rather circumscribed conditions examined herein.
+Further research would therefore be required to establish the utility of the SGF technique for applications beyond the rather circumscribed conditions examined here.

 One aspect of performance that was not investigated in the above analyses was whether the accuracy and precision of IAF estimates depend upon the method used to derive underlying PSD estimates.
-In its present implementation, the SGF programme relies upon Welch's modified periodogram method to first generate estimates of the PSD that are subsequently subjected to the former's filtering and differentiation operations.
+In its present implementation, the SGF programme relies upon Welch's modified periodogram method to generate estimates of the PSD that are subsequently subjected to the SGF's differentiation operations.
-It may be worthwhile then to investigate whether alternative methods of PSD estimation (e.g., the multitaper method, continuous wavelet transform) significantly alter the performance of the SGF technique.
+It may be worthwhile then to investigate whether alternative methods of PSD estimation (e.g., the multitaper method, continuous wavelet transform) can be exploited to further improve the precision and reliability of IAF estimation.

 Another possible avenue for optimising the performance characteristics of the SGF routine would be to develop a function that automatically adapts the $F_w$ (filter width) and $k$ (polynomial degree) parameters in accordance with the approximate span of the dominant frequency component located within the initial search window $W_\alpha$.
-This would involve implementing a two-stage process wherein the features of the alpha-band component are initially parameterised, and subsequently used to scale $F_w$ and $k$ in accordance with the heuristics described in section 2.2.2 (or some other predefined setting specified by the researcher).
+This would involve implementing a two-stage process, where the features of the alpha-band component are initially parameterised and subsequently used to scale $F_w$ and $k$ in accordance with the heuristics described in section 2.2.2 (or some other preferred setting specified a priori by the investigator).
 Once these parameters have been determined according to the empirical qualities of the spectral data at hand, smoothing and component parameterisation would then be performed as described above.

 Finally, it would be desirable to create a package that incorporates the MATLAB implementation of the SGF routine within the EEGLAB graphical user interface.